-This strong, durable hardwood is commonly used for structural and exterior applications.
+Blackbutt timber is a strong and durable hardwood which is commonly used for structural and exterior applications.
 It’s also often used for flooring and other interior features when the colour requirement is light and neutral.

-Blackbutt grows in the coastal regions of New South Wales and Queensland and is so-named due to the tree’s appearance after a bushfire, where the butt of the tree is significantly darkened.
+Blackbutt is an Australian hardwood which grows in the coastal regions of New South Wales and Queensland and is so-named due to the tree’s appearance after a bushfire, where the butt of the tree is significantly darkened.

 From Blackbutt flooring and furniture to exterior or structural use in decking, landscaping, timber framing, cladding, lining boards or joinery, this highly durable timber will stand the test of time.

-Versatility and strength make Blackbutt cladding or timber framing a good choice in home construction.
-Blackbutt has a hardness rating of 9.1 and is naturally resistant to termites due to its high density.
+Versatility and strength make Blackbutt cladding or Blackbutt timber framing a good choice in home construction.
+As a hardwood, Blackbutt has a hardness rating of 9.1 and is naturally resistant to termites and natural borers due to its high density.

-When allowed to weather naturally, Blackbutt decking or timber facades turn a stunning silvery grey.
+When allowed to weather naturally, Blackbutt decking or timber facades turn a stunning silvery grey, which is a popular trend in outdoor timber applications.

 The even texture and generally straight grain of Blackbutt timber flooring provide a seamless transition from inside to outside when used to take floorboards through to decking on the same level.